ThalesGroup/RISC-V-IoT-Contest/README.rst

 We would like to thanks Microchip Technology and the RISC-V Foundation for their participation in this contest.
 Additionally, thanks to John Merrill and John Wilander for their work on the RIPE tool.

+Problem Overview
+****************
+The boom of the IoT provides, thanks to the massive number of deployed objects, a very efficient attack vector for DDoS.
+These IoT are also increasing the attack surface of the systems located behind (see `Thales Data Threat Report`_).
+The `top attacks`_ should be addressed by properly managing credentials.
+But among the other attacks, coding flaws leading to Buffer Overflows, are very significant.
+Obviously better coding practice should be encouraged but the execution platform should be also improved to mitigate such attacks.

+In this contest, we are proposing to consider some very classical attacks:
+•	Corrupting function pointer on the heap
+•	Buffer overflow on the stack to corrupt longjump buffer
+•	Buffer overflow on the heap to change the return address
+•	Corrupting a function pointer on the stack
+•	Corrupting C structure holding a function pointer

+An introduction `Buffer overflow`_,  `Return Oriented Programming`_, and many others scan be easily found on Internet

+The testing code is “`RIPE`_, the Runtime Intrusion Prevention Evaluator”.

+Without changing the RIPE testing code, the contestants must develop protection strategies at the RISC-V microprocessor level (only the compiler may be modified to help the microprocessor) .
+This Cyber-improved RISC-V processor will have to either suppress or mitigate the success of these attacks.

+Already existing strategies are heavily documented in the literature, but not so commonly deployed (https://en.wikipedia.org/wiki/Shadow_stack , https://en.wikipedia.org/wiki/Control-flow_integrity , https://www.usenix.org/node/190961 , etc.).

+We encourage contestants to develop a cyber-improved version of RISC-V processors, and thus contributing to the Cyber-Security of the IoT.

 Rules of the Contest
 **********************